E3 2018 is here and it's scheduled full of games, even without a new Xbox or PlayStation

 The real action happens before the "expo" floor opens, during the press-only media days.
 This year, everything starts Saturday, as Electronic Arts kicks off three days of nonstop announcements, with news from game makers Bethesda and Ubisoft, and console makers Sony, Microsoft and Nintendo.

-On the console front, Microsoft's long-rumored Xbox VR headset is unlikely to make a showing, and the company already announced its Xbox Adaptive Controller for disabled gamers, in May.
+On the console front, Microsoft said it's working on a new Xbox but didn't share any other details.
 Meanwhile, Sony said it's holding off on a new PlayStation console for a few more years to "prepare the next step."
 And Nintendo's hit Switch console just came out last year.

 So what does that mean for E3 2018?